m-stefanski/skunk/readme.md

 All hardware designs are stored in [board](/board) directory.

 Skunk icon is stored in [icon](/icon) directory.
-It is a skunk glyph from OpenMoji project, with added background.
+It is a skunk glyph from [OpenMoji](https://openmoji.org) with added background.
 Due to limited space it is exported as 4-bit grayscale 180x180 px.